bradyhhh/house_market_sentiment_analysis/README.md

 1. Text Cleaning and Sentence Segementation using [`jieba`](https://github.com/fxsjy/jieba)
 2. Word2Vec Model Training using [`Gensim`](https://radimrehurek.com/gensim/index.html)

 Before running the script, please ensure that you have these tools available.
-Also, model file and training data are not uploaded due to their large sizes.
+Also, the model file and training data are not uploaded due to their large sizes.
 <br>

 ### __Text Cleaning and Word Segmentation__